Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Do you meet the requirements for admission?

-Subject matter and content of the training
+Subject matter and content of continuing education, further training

-The subject matter of a phytotherapist training course is determined independently by the schools; it can therefore vary.
+The subject matter of a phytotherapist training course is determined independently by the schools and can therefore vary.
+The following topics are often covered:

 • Basics of phytotherapy / herbal medicine (origin, history and development)